Create a stacked bar chart

 2. Create a stacked bar chart

-3. Configure the stacked bar chart
+3. Configuring the stacked bar chart

 4. Example